 I'm trying to be diplomatic here.

-When I couldn't believe on his wedding day.
+I couldn't leave on his wedding day.

 Someday I'll write a book.